Palantir Employees Question Company's Role in Trump Administration

 Highlights growing tech worker resistance to government surveillance contracts

-Current and former Palantir employees express concerns about the company's role in Trump administration's immigration enforcement, with internal Slack messages showing workforce turmoil over civil liberties issues.
+Current and former Palantir employees express concerns about the company's deepening relationship with Trump's administration, particularly its role in immigration enforcement through DHS software.
+Internal communications reveal workforce questioning civil liberties commitments.

 Source